tdulcet/Distributed-Computing-Scripts/README.md

   --unreserve-all       Unreserve all assignments and exit.
 Quit GIMPS
                         immediately.
 Requires that the instance is registered with PrimeNet.
-  --no-more-work        Prevent script from getting new assignments and exit.
+  --no-more-work        Prevent the script from getting new assignments and
+                        exit.
 Quit GIMPS after current work completes.

-  Registering Options: sent to PrimeNet/GIMPS when registering.
+  Registering Options: Sent to PrimeNet/GIMPS when registering.
 The progress will automatically be sent and the program can then be monitored on the GIMPS website CPUs page (https://www.mersenne.org/cpus/), just like with Prime95/MPrime.
 This also allows for the program to get much smaller Category 0 and 1 exponents, if it meets the other requirements (https://www.mersenne.org/thresholds/).:
     -H COMPUTERID, --hostname=COMPUTERID
                         Optional computer name, Default: example
-    --cpu-model=CPU_MODEL
+    --cpu-model=CPUBRAND
                         Processor (CPU) model, Default: cpu.unknown
-    --features=FEATURES
+    --features=CPU_FEATURES
                         CPU features, Default: ''
     --frequency=CPUSPEED
                         CPU frequency/speed (MHz), Default: 1000 MHz